 “Spider-Verse” crossover comics event

 In the storytelling experiment that was “Edge of the Spider-Verse,” we got multiple variations of what Spider-Man could be, including the ever popular Spider-Gwen.
 With all of these alternate Spideys established, Marvel decided to throw them all together in one massive crossover, which they aptly named “Spider-Verse.”
 Not only does this crossover feature characters from the “Edge…” series, it also contains any and all versions of the character that have ever existed, from Peter Parker to Miles Morales to Peter Porker, the Spectacular Spider-Ham.
-The result was such dizzying fun that Marvel is ramping up for another one, this time using Venom.
-“Edge of the Venomverse” is going on right now.
-Hope you like Venom!
+The result was such dizzying fun that it was all turned into the delightfully inventive animated film, Spider-Man: Into the Spider-Verse.
+Audiences and critics alike loved the experience, and it even took home and Academy Award.

 The Wizarding World of Harry Potter

 The minute you enter Diagon Alley, you see tons of extraordinary décor, countless shops packed with merchandise, and kids running everywhere with wands that they just had their parents buy them.
 The sight instantly brings to mind the first time the lawyer in Jurassic Park sees the dinosaurs, saying, “We’re gonna make a fortune with this place.”
 He would be right.
 An immersive theme park experience that is any Harry Potter fan’s dream come true, the Wizarding World lets you tour Hogwarts, have a wand choose you, ride the tunnels below Gringotts, and drink a Butterbeer.
 Most of the rides are state of the art, (the wicker hippogriff coaster aside) and it is a collector’s paradise.
 The wild success of the first park spawned several other locations, as well as parks based on other fantasy/sci-fi worlds.
-Disney has already opened the world of Pandora from Avatar, and work is currently underway on the biggest expansion Disney parks has ever done: a full-on Star Wars land.
+Disney has already opened the world of Pandora from Avatar, as well as Star Wars: Galaxy's Edge.
 Shut up and take our money!

 The Walking Dead premieres